kcaisley/kcaisley/electronics/sensor.md

 For example, if it passed between two pixels (at edge) or even four (at corners), it can make 1/4 of the charge.
 A low energy photon will just product a small 1-2eV signal via the photo effect A high energy photon, from X-ray or Gamma, will produce a ~60keV charge, but this then will collide with other atoms and produce a bunch of knock on carriers in a weird shape.
-Another issue is that the vertical fields bend twoard the collection nodes as they reach the 'top' of the substrate, which leave a 'deadzone' between pixels.
+Another issue is that the vertical fields bend toward the collection nodes as they reach the 'top' of the substrate, which leave a 'dead zone' between pixels.
 Any carriers generated here will take a much longer time to be collected as drift will be minimal.

 # Readout
-Pixel sensor typicall have a capacitance of Cd = ~50fF The sensor can be modeled as a current source in parallel To fully read out this charge, we need either a resistive or large capacitive load.
+Pixel sensor typically have a capacitance of $Cd = ~50$ fF The sensor can be modeled as a current source in parallel To fully read out this charge, we need either a resistive or large capacitive load.
 - Large resistor could work, but it hasn't been used